MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-periodic-network-issue.md

 #### RESET vs. ACK+RESET

-ACK+RESET is typically seen when the application aborts a connection.
-This is to inform the server to stop sending immediately.
+ACK+RESET is typically seen when the application or Windows aborts a connection.
+This is generally due to a low-level TCP error.
+The packet informs the other computer to stop sending immediately.
 However, if the server is in the middle of transmitting, one or two packets may arrive at the client after the ACK+RESET is sent.
 Since the port is closed, the operating system sends a RESET packet.
 This also happens if packets arrive after the ACK+FIN packet that's not part of the normal closing handshake.

-Some third-party drivers also send a RESET packet to close the connection instead of an ACK+FIN.
+Some third-party drivers also send a ACK+RESET packet to close the connection instead of an ACK+FIN.
 Some probe connections can also do this.
+If the ACK+RESET packet isn't preceded by Keep-Alive packets, Retransmitted packets, or Zero Windows packets, and it comes from the client when a normal closing ACK+FIN might be expected, it could be benign.

 ### NETSTAT

 Run `NETSTAT -abon > c:\ports.txt` in **Command Prompt** as an administrator.

 The *ports.txt* file will contain a list of all inbound and outbound ports, port numbers, process IDs, and names of applications owning the ports.
 You can use this to see the worst offenders and whether the port limit has been reached.
 Turn on **Status bar** in Notepad and turn off **Word wrap**.
 The status bar will give a line count.
 You can divide by two to get an approximate port usage.

+This is automatically collected when using *SQLTrace.ps1* for data collection.

 ### TcpTimedWaitDelay and MaxUserPort